jhrcook/jhrcook-website/content/hobbies/watches/index.md

 <img src="gallery/Hamilton Endicott_1.jpeg" class="grid-w50" alt="Tudor Black Bay 58 Blue on the streets of the South End in Boston, MA."/>
 <img src="gallery/Hamilton Endicott_2.jpeg" class="grid-w50" alt="The Black Bay 58 Blue on a hike overlooking Lake Tahoe from a snow-capped mountain."/>
 {{< /gallery >}}

----

-Header and thumbnail image credit to *Worn & Wound* in their [Deep Dive on the Turtle](https://wornandwound.com/deep-dive-the-evolution-of-the-seiko-turtle/) model line.